chrisgaun/k8s-in-cloud-hands-on-training/docs/accessing-the-bootstrap-node.md

 Open a Git Bash terminal and browse to the location of the repository of your local machine.

-Once you are in the directory execute the following commands changing `<bootstrap-node ip>` to the IP address of the node in Digital Ocean:
+Once you are in the directory execute the following commands

+Change `<bootstrap-node ip>` to the IP address of the node in Digital Ocean:

 ```
 $ chmod 600 ssh/cluster.pem